roodis91/Developers_halfdecade_analysis/README.md

 **Key findings include:**

-SQL's dominance continues, while Python and TypeScript are on the rise.
+SQL's dominance continues, while Python and TypeScript are on the rise reflecting their importance in web dev, data.
+Job satisfaction analysis, hindered by the absence of direct data post-2021, shifted towards exploring correlations with managerial competence and cultural factors, revealing their substantial impact.
 Online learning is now the main route to coding proficiency, with traditional higher education still key to employment.
-Job satisfaction insights are derived from managerial competence and cultural factors, despite the lack of recent satisfaction data.
-In programming, JavaScript, Python, and TypeScript are leading, reflecting their importance in web dev, data science, and app development.
-Senior roles, especially in back-end and full-stack development, earn top dollar.
-Freelancing shows significant earning potential, particularly in legal, insurance, and healthcare sectors.
+Compensation analysis across different work types indicates that senior roles and roles with specialization, particularly in back-end development, command the highest pay, with graduate degrees significantly boosting earnings potential.
+Freelancing emerges as highly lucrative, especially in sectors like Legal, Insurance, and Healthcare.

 **Tools and Technologies**